-We end this section by giving some notation for the attributes of shapes that are used in what follows.
-For a pixel x of an image u, we denote by $\{f_i(x)\}{i=1,\dots,N(x)}$ the set of shapes that contain x, N(x) being the number of shapes containing x and the shapes being ordered so that $f_i(x) \subset f{i+1}(x)$.
+We end this section by giving some notations for the attribute of shapes that are used in the sequel.
+For a pixel x of an image u, we denote by $\{f_i(x)\}{i \in A(x)}$ the set of shapes that contain x, A(x) being the set of indices such that $f_i(x) \subset f{i+1}(x)$.
 For the sake of clarity, we will omit the x dependency when it is not necessary.
-For each shape f_i , we define $|f_i|$ its area,
+For each shape, we define $S(f_i)$ its area, $P(f_i)$ its perimeter, and $I(f_i)$ the gray level value associated to f_i .
+The contrast of the shape f_i is then defined as the absolute value of the difference between the gray level values associated respectively to f_i and f{i-1} :

-$P(f_i)$ its perimeter, and $I(f_i)$ its gray level value, that is, the gray level of the upper or lower level set defining f_i .
-The contrast of the shape f_i is then defined as the absolute value of the difference between the gray level values associated, respectively, with f_i and f{i+1} :
+$$C(f_i) = |I(f_i) - I(f{i-1})|$$ (2.1)

-(2.1) $$C(f_i) = |I(f{i+1}) - I(f_i)|.$$
+3. Scales of an image.
+The basic idea of this paper is to associate to each pixel a shape (i.e. a nod in the FLST) from which its scale can be computed.
+Such shapes are obtained by filtering the Topographic Map.
+Basically, shapes are recursively grouped in order to account for structures present in the image and the most contrasted groups are kept, as detailed in Section 3.1.
+Shape grouping is defined by taking advantage of the particular structure of satellite images, for which the blur is constant over the image and depend only on the (usually known) PSF of the acquisition device.
+This fact is investigated in Section 3.2.
+Section 3.3 then defines the local scale associated to each pixel.

-- 3. Scales of an image.
-The basic idea of this paper is to associate with each pixel a shape (i.e., a node in the FLST) from which its scale can be computed.
-Such shapes are obtained by filtering the topographic map.
-Basically, shapes are recursively grouped in order to account for structures present in the image and the most contrasted groups are kept, as detailed in section 3.1.
-Shape grouping is defined by taking advantage of the particular structure of satellite images, for which the blur is constant over the image and depends only on the (usually known) point spread function of the acquisition device.
-This fact is investigated in section 3.2.
-Section 3.3 then defines the local scale associated with each pixel. - 3.1.
+3.1.
 Most contrasted shape.
 The aim of this section is to propose a method to extract the most contrasted shapes from the topographic map.
-A notion of meaningful shape was introduced in [14] and consists roughly in picking the shapes whose perimeters and contrasts are very unlikely in a noise image, the decision being made using an a contrario method.
+A notion of meaningful shape was introduced in [13] and consists roughly in picking the shapes whose perimeters and contrasts are very unlikely in a noise image, the decision being made using an a contrario method.
 In our case, the objective is different.
-First, we intend to associate a shape with each pixel.
+First, we intend to associate a shape to each pixel.
 Second, the selection criterion should not rely on the size of shapes because such a process would bias the following definition of characteristic scale.
 In this section, shapes are selected using solely some contrast information.
-In section 7.1, we briefly investigate the use of both contrast and regularity in the shape selection process.
+In Section 7.1, we briefly investigate the use of both contrast and regularity in the shape selection process.